qwertie/home/misc/Atlas-Shrugged-summary.md

 > [...]
 It was Eugene Lawson who answered.
 "That's not, it seems to me, the way to put it.
 We must not let vulgar difficulties obstruct our feeling that it's a noble plan motivated solely by the public welfare.
 It's for the good of the people.
 The people need it.
 Need comes first, so we don't have to consider anything else."

 > [Mr. Thompson adds] "That's the line, Wesley.
-Tone it down and dress it up and get your press boys to chant it— and you won't have to worry."
+Tone it down and dress it up and get your press boys to chant it — and you won't have to worry."

 > [Jim says] "Something's got to be done and done fast!"